bsc101/roon-extension-macroon-readme/README.md

   Parameters:
   *Time*: A time between 00:00 and 23:59.
 - **Autoplay**
-  An autoplay trigger is executed when a Roon output (endpoint) gets available (e.g. after powering on some device).
+  An autoplay trigger is executed as soon as a Roon output (endpoint) gets available (e.g. after powering on some device).
   Parameters:
   *Output*: The output to be monitored for availability.
-- IP Detection
+- **IP Detection**
+  An IP detection trigger is executed as soon as one can ping an IP address successfully.
+  Parameters:

 #### Trigger Constraints